ProsiaLAB/sedna/README.md

-# Pyro.jl
+# sedna
-Implementation of pyro in the Julia programming language.
+Implementation of generic hydrdynamics in the Rust programming language.